xsf/xmpp.org/content/blog/newsletter/2026-02-05-newsletter.md

 {{< figure src="/images/newsletter/2026-02-05/xmpp-booth.jpg" caption="We found Wally.
 Now, can you find the XMPP booth in the picture?" >}}

+## Events

+### XMPP listed as Alternative Chat at DI.DAY Initiative

+The German initiative ‘Digital Independence Day’ ([DI.DAY](https://di.day/)) has been kicked off this year to enable users to migrate to open-source software alternatives in various contexts.
+Besides other services, XMPP is listed as an alternative chat option and XMPP Community members have created so-called switch recipes: Digital Independence Day.
+Find the related blogpost at [xmpp.org](https://xmpp.org/2026/02/xmpp-listed-as-alternative-chat-at-di.day-initiative/)

+There are more related activities and resources available from the XMPP Community:
+- [Wechselrezept zu Quicksy (XMPP)](https://eversten.net/blog/wechselrezept/) and [Wechselrezept zu XMPP](https://eversten.net/blog/wechselrezept2/) by [Axel Reimer](https://social.anoxinon.de/@eversten) for the [eversten.net blog](https://eversten.net/).
+[DE]
+- [Independent Messaging Day: A recipe for digital freedom and sovereignty](https://xmpp24.de/en/), a complete and easy guide to digital freedom and sovereignty recipe inspired by the DI.DAY, by [Axel Reimer](https://social.anoxinon.de/@eversten). [[DE](https://xmpp24.de/)]

 ## XMPP Articles

 - [XMPP and Metadata](https://blog.mathieui.net/en/xmpp-and-metadata.html) by [mathieui](https://blog.mathieui.net/en/pages/about.html) for the [mathieui blog](https://blog.mathieui.net/).